aditya13raja/netflix-clone/README.md

 - Sign Up Form
 - Form Validation (can be done using state variable or using "useRef" hook)
 - useRef hook learned
+- Firebase setup
+- Deploying app on firebase
+- Create a Sign Up use account

 ## Available Scripts